 Support for Telehealth

-The FCC is utilizing its Universal Service Fund to help connect rural health care facilities.
-It is also looking for new ways to boost telehealth efforts and maintains a dedicated team focused exclusively on connectivity and health care.
+Ensuring that rural health care providers have access to broadband and telephone service at rates comparable to those paid by urban providers is a core mission of the FCC.
+The agency is also looking for new ways to boost telehealth efforts and maintains a dedicated team focused exclusively on connectivity and health care.

 - Connected Care Pilot Program: The FCC has begun exploring the creation of an experimental "Connected Care Pilot Program" to support the delivery of advanced telehealth services to low-income Americans.
 This effort, led by FCC Commissioner Brendan Carr, is looking to establish a new $100 million effort to support telehealth for low-income Americans, especially those living in rural areas and veterans.